 - soft tissue injury – braces may dig into the gums or cheeks, damaging them

 - relapse – the corrected teeth may move again once braces are taken off.
-The main reason plates are worn after braces have been taken off is to prevent this from happening.
+The main reason plates or retainers are worn after braces have been taken off is to prevent this from happening.

 Orthodontic treatment is provided by an orthodontist, and sometimes by a dentist.
 An orthodontist is a dentist who has done additional study to specialise in the diagnosis, prevention and treatment of problems in the alignment of teeth and jaws.